 Sometimes, in a patient’s battle with cancer, they are exposed to a gap in cancer care when they progress to advanced stage and all available treatment options fail them.
 Most often, despite their desire to continue fighting their disease, hospice is the recommended course of action.
 For these patients, medical breakthroughs offered through clinical trial participation are an alternative to hospice; however, there are many barriers to participation that seem insurmountable for patients who are emotionally, physically and financially spent.

 In 2006 Lazarex Cancer Foundation was created to bridge this gap and remove the barriers.
-Lazarex is a publicly funded 501(c)(3) charity and has served over 4,000 patients during the past 13 years.
+Lazarex is a publicly funded 501(c)(3) charity and has served over 8,000 patients with access to cancer clinical trials.

 Focus of Lazarex Care